onesys-onesign/invoicing-api/readme.aad.en.md

 ### Overview

-This document provides guidance on implementing HMAC authentication for server-to-server communication.
+This section provides guidance on implementing HMAC authentication for server-to-server communication.
 It involves the use of an API key and a secret.
 The API key is used in the request header, while the secret is used to generate an HMAC signature from the request body.
 ### Requirements

 ### API Key and Secret: